canvas-medical/documentation/collections/_api/communication.md

         name: Communication
         article: "a"
         description: >-
-          An occurrence of information being transmitted; e.g. an alert that was sent to a responsible provider, a public health agency that was notified about a reportable condition.
+          An occurrence of information being transmitted; e.g. an alert that was sent to a responsible provider, a public health agency that was notified about a reportable condition.<br><br> The communication resource maps to messages in Canvas.
+Click [here](https://canvas-medical.zendesk.com/hc/en-us/articles/1500001593221-Patient-Message-Inbox-) to learn more.
         attributes:
           - name: id
             description: >-